emikeadolphus/individual-project/README.md

-# individual-project
+# Vehicle Fuel Efficiency Analysis

-# Customer Demographics & Spending Analysis
+## Project Description

-This project uses basic data analysis and visualization techniques in Python to explore customer demographic and spending patterns.
-The notebook loads a dataset, performs cleaning, statistical summaries, and generates charts to identify key insights.
+This project analyzes vehicle characteristics and their impact on fuel efficiency using the Auto MPG dataset.
+It involves data cleaning, statistical analysis, and visualizations to uncover relationships between variables like engine size, horsepower, weight, and miles per gallon (MPG).
+The goal is to better understand what factors influence fuel economy in cars from various years and origins.

 ## Getting Started